 - Deceived customers into believing paying off old debts would be beneficial when in fact American Express was not reporting the payments and the debts were so old they were likely no longer on the customer’s credit report.

-American Express customers should expect refunds by March 2013.
+Customers should expect American Express refunds by March 2013.

-While these three credit card companies are paying for their mistakes, it is also a learning point for other companies and consumers.
+While these three credit card companies are paying for their mistakes, this credit card scandal is also a learning point for other companies and consumers.
 Be aware of what your credit cards are charging you for, and don’t agree to new services if you feel you’re being pushed or misled about the benefits of these products.
 If you think credit monitoring services might be a good option for you, AmOne can help you find one that will fit your needs.
 Contact AmOne today to learn more about credit monitoring services and to get any other credit questions answered.